MathematicGuy/RemoteObsidian/Project Skin/Cyber Security Revision.md

 + Create 16 sub-key from 56-bit primary-key
 + have 16 password round
 + S-Boxes: tranform 6 bit to 4 bit
-+ F function in DES round can Expand and Compress
++ F function in DES round can both Expand and Compress
 + F function substitute A and B (thay thế A và )
 + 64 bits in length